amirphl/Signal-Convolution-Simulator/README.md

 # Signal-Convolution-Simulator
-A simple client web application provides UI to set functions and simulate their convolution + FFT.<\br>
+A simple client web application provides UI to set functions and simulate their convolution + FFT.